AmX3/Calculator/README.md

 5.  **Operator keys**: Obtaining the integers preceding and after the chosen operator key.
 A switch statement is used to perform calculations.
 An eventListener is attached to the = key.

     -   Operator key (.): Handling decimals and the reoccurence of decimal points
+    -   Operator key (Mod): returns the remainder of the calculation

 6. AC key: Resetting calculator display to empty

+## Current Issues

+-   Reoccuring decimal point

 ## Future Improvements